dclinkenbeard/summer-intro-to-coding-2022/README.md

 ## What does it mean to *"code"*

-Just because it is magic doesn't mean it is difficult or inexplicable [ † ](#footnnote002).
+Coding, or programming as I will generally call it, is using symbols to communicate with a computer and command it to do what we want.
+In other words: magic.
+However just because it is magic doesn't mean it is difficult or inexplicable [ † ](#footnnote002).

 Each programming language uses a different set of symbols to tell a computer what to do.
 The way we use and group those symbols is called the **syntax** of the language.